-Shamar Bibbins serves as a program officer for Environment at The Kresge Foundation, where her grantmaking supports policies and programs that help communities build resilience in the face of climate change.
+Shamar Bibbins serves as a senior program officer for Environment at The Kresge Foundation, where her grantmaking supports policies and programs that help communities build resilience in the face of climate change.

 “I am guided by a deep passion for social, economic and climate justice for underrepresented communities,” Shamar says.
 “Supporting place-based innovation and helping build the field of climate resilience is an honor.”

 Shamar joined Kresge in 2014, bringing a history of engagement in environmental efforts and a commitment to action on climate change.
 She previously served as the director of national partnerships at Green For All, a national nonprofit dedicated to building a green economy strong enough to lift people out of poverty.

 Shamar earned a bachelor’s degree in science, technology and society from Vassar College and received a Fulbright Fellowship to Fukushima University where she conducted research on environmental social movements in Japan.

 Photo: Douglas Schaible